Marr, Scotland: Etymology

 The genesis of the name Marr is uncertain.
 Mar, a Brittonic personal name, may be involved.
 Further possibilities include a connection with the ethnic names Marsi and Marsigni of Italy and Bohemia, or a derivation from Old Norse marr meaning "sea, marsh, fen".

-American academic Thomas Clancy has noted cautiously the similarity between the territory names Buchan and Marr to those of the Welsh commotes Cantref Bychan and Cantref Mawr, meaning "large-" and "small-commote", respectively.
+American academic Thomas Clancy has noted cautiously the similarity between the territory names Buchan and Marr to those of the Welsh commotes Cantref Bychan and Cantref Mawr, meaning "large commote" and "small commote", respectively.
 Linguist Guto Rhys adjudged the proposal "appealing" but "questionable", on the basis that the form Marr conflicts with the expected development of mawr.

 Features

 To the west, the mountain environment of the Cairngorms National Park sustains a well-developed tourist industry based on heritage and outdoor pursuits.
 Forestry and livestock farming are key industries, particularly in remoter areas.
 Part of the area has qualified for EU financial assistance.
 To the east, Marr has experienced population growth due to its strong commuter links with the city of Aberdeen.

 The committee area consists of three wards of Aberdeenshire council: